-- > Taking part in a regulated performance, or regulated employment abroad - Attending an interview - > Study leave - > A temporary, time-limited part-time timetable - Exceptional circumstances - A leave of absence is granted at the headteacher's discretion, including the length of time the pupil is authorised to be absent for. - > We define 'exceptional circumstances' as [add your school's definition here]. - > Leave of absence will not be granted for a pupil to take part in protest activity during school hours. - As a leave of absence will only be granted in exceptional circumstances, it is unlikely a leave of absence will be granted for the purposes of a family holiday. - The school considers each application for term-time absence individually, taking into account the specific facts, circumstances and relevant background context behind the request. - Any request should be submitted as soon as it is anticipated and, where possible, at least [insert number of weeks] before the absence, and in accordance with any leave of absence request form, accessible via [insert where parents can access the form].
+- > Taking part in a regulated performance, or regulated employment abroad - Attending an interview - ➤ Study leave - > A temporary, time-limited part-time timetable - Exceptional circumstances - A leave of absence is granted at the headteacher's discretion, including the length of time the pupil is authorised to be absent for. - We define 'exceptional circumstances' as very unusual circumstances e.g., bereavement of a close family member. - > Leave of absence will not be granted for a pupil to take part in protest activity during school hours. - As a leave of absence will only be granted in exceptional circumstances, it is unlikely a leave of absence will be granted for the purposes of a family holiday. - The school considers each application for term-time absence individually, taking into account the specific facts, circumstances and relevant background context behind the request. - Any request should be submitted as soon as it is anticipated and, where possible, at least 2 weeks before the absence, and in accordance with any leave of absence request form, accessible via the school office.
 The headteacher may require evidence to support any request for leave of absence.
-[Insert if relevant to your setting] If a pupil is over compulsory school age (e.g. sixth form), leave can be requested or agreed by the pupil or a parent they normally live with.